The Chimera: The Greek Monster Challenging the Imaginable

 Etymology

-First of all, we’ll take a closer look at the word chimera itself.
-Its literal translation is something like ‘she-goat or monster’, which is pretty apt for the creature with three heads.
+The word chimera translates to ‘she-goat or monster’, which is pretty apt for the creature with three heads.

-As some of you might know, the word is also a word in the English vocabulary.
-In this sense, it refers to an unrealistic idea that you have about something or a hope that you have and is unlikely to be fulfilled.
-Indeed, it finds its root in the mythological story of the Chimera.
+This word also exists in the English vocabulary.
+In this sense, it refers to an unrealistic idea that you have about something or hope that you have and is unlikely to be fulfilled.

 Significance of the Chimera